ULJ-Yale/qunex/README.md

 In addition, 'saveOutput' argument can be specified to redirect Matlab output to a file (e.g. "both:command.log" or "stdout:ok.log|stderr:error.log").
 2.
+Directly from inside Matlab by calling each function directly.

+To obtain a list of all supported `matlab` functions run:

+`mnap -help matlab`

+The function-specific help and usage is imbedded in the help call for each function.
-Also the MNAP Matlab  Analysis Utilities usage can be found imbedded in each function by running `help <command>` via the matlab terminal.
+You can acces this by running `help <command>` via the matlab terminal.

 External dependencies
 =====================